 Throughout the next weeks, come to Hive Mind to read the LOOK, CREATE, and BUILD part of the guide to help you and your CSO work out Responsible AI principles.

-This article is the first in a four-part series, "The Responsible AI Roadmap for CSOs," developed as part of the AI for Social Change project within TechSoup’s Digital Activism Program, with support from Google.org.
+This article introduces a series, "The Responsible AI Roadmap for CSOs," developed as part of the AI for Social Change project within TechSoup’s Digital Activism Program, with support from Google.org.

 About the Author